OOMarcelo/Android-State-Capitals-App/README.md

 "Testing and Securing Android Studio Applications" by Belén Cruz Zapata and Antonio Hernández Niñirola helped me set up the unit tests.

+"Learning Java by Building Android Games" by John Horton got me started on Android apps.

-The images of the states were found this website: http://ericheikkinen.com/50-states-icon-pack/
+The images of the states were from this website: http://ericheikkinen.com/50-states-icon-pack/

 Author